USS Connecticut (BB-18): Flagship of the Great White Fleet

 After stopping at Manila, in the Philippines, the fleet set course for Yokohama, Japan.
 They encountered a typhoon on the way on 12 October, but no ships were lost; the fleet was only delayed 24 hours.
-After three Japanese men-of-war and six merchantmen escorted the Americans in, festivities began.
+After three Japanese warships and six merchantmen escorted the Americans in, festivities began.
 The celebrations culminated in the Uraga, where Commodore Matthew C. Perry had anchored a little more than 50 years prior.
 The ships then departed on 25 October.
 After three weeks of exercises in the Philippines' Subic Bay, the ships sailed south on 1 December, for Singapore; they did not stop there, however, passing outside the city on 6 December.
 Continuing on, they stopped at Colombo, for coal from 12 to 20 December, before sailing on for the Suez Canal.
 It took three days for all 16 battleships to traverse the canal, even though it was closed to all other traffic.
 They then headed for a coaling stop at Port Said, Egypt, after which the fleet split up into individual divisions to call on different ports in the Mediterranean.
 The First Division, of which Connecticut was a part, originally planned to visit Italy, before moving on to Villefranche, but Connecticut and Illinois were quickly dispatched to southern Italy, on a humanitarian mission when news of the 1908 Messina earthquake reached the fleet.
 Seamen from the ships helped clear debris and unload supplies from the US Navy refrigerated supply ship Culgoa; Admiral Sperry received the personal thanks of King Victor Emmanuel III for their assistance.

 After port calls were concluded, the ships headed for Gibraltar, where they found a conglomerate of warships from many different nations awaiting them "with decks manned and horns blaring": the battleships HMS Albemarle and Albion with the cruiser HMS Devonshire and the Second Cruiser Squadron represented Great Britain's Royal Navy, battleships Tsesarevich and Slava with cruisers Admiral Makarov, Bogatyr and Oleg represented the Imperial Russian Navy, and various gunboats represented France and the Netherlands.
 After coaling for five days, the ships got under way and left for home on 6 February 1909.

 After weathering a few storms, the ships met nine of their fellow US Navy ships five days out of Hampton Roads: four battleships (Maine, Mississippi, Idaho, and New Hampshire—the latter being the only sister of Connecticut to not make the cruise), two armored cruisers, and three scout cruisers.
 Connecticut then led all of these warships around Tail-of-the-Horseshoe Lightship on 22 February to pass in review of President Roosevelt, who was then on the presidential yacht anchored off Old Point Comfort, ending a 46729 nmi trip.
 Roosevelt boarded the ship after she anchored and gave a short speech, saying, "You've done the trick.
 Other nations may do as you have done, but they'll follow you."